takuya-motoshima/nodejs-shared/README.md

 {string[]} Absolute path list of files found.

 ### `File.getTmpDirectory()`
-Returns the path to the new temporary directory.
+Get path to temporary directory.
-The directory is not created.
+If the `TMPDIR` environment variable is present, the directory set in the `TMPDIR` environment variable is used as the tmp directory.
+(The trailing slash is automatically removed).

 ```js
 const {File} = require('nodejs-shared');